-In the last ten years, contrary to a decrease in the number of train-vehicle collisions at highwayrail grade crossings over the past ten years, the number of pedestrian and bicycle fatalities at highway-rail grade crossings.
-The objective of this study was to contribute to the still limited research on pedestrian safety at rail grade crossings by expanding the scope of a previous study (Metaxatos and Sriraj, 2013) to include rail grade crossings in the City of Chicago with rail operations by the Chicago Transit Authority.
-The study was divided into three components: (a) a literature review; (b) identification of seven hot spots used for survey locations; and (c) survey of non-motorized users and analysis of pedestrian attitudes.
+In the last ten years, contrary to a decrease in the number of train-vehicle collisions at highway-rail grade crossings, the number of pedestrian and bicycle fatalities at highway-rail grade crossings has remained relatively constant.
+The objective of this study was to contribute to the still limited research on pedestrian safety at rail grade crossings by expanding the scope of a previous study (Metaxatos and Sriraj, 2013) to include rail grade crossings operated by the Chicago Transit Authority (CTA), but did not examine CTA standards, efforts and record on grade crossing safety.
+It should be noted that the findings were not corroborated with observations of CTA safety policies and practices at rail grade crossings.
+The study was divided into three components: (a) a literature review; (b) identification survey locations; and (c) survey of non-motorized users and analysis of pedestrian attitudes.